mangapress/mangapress/README.md

 Manga+Press is a webcomic management system for WordPress.
 Manga+Press uses WordPress' posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 ## Changelog
-### 3.5
-#### 3.5.0
-  * Development version
-  * Add support for block themes and Full Site editing.

 ### 3.0
+#### 3.0.3
+   * Refactoring and code cleanup
+   * Deprecation of functions in favor of WordPress Core functions
+   * Added better block theme support
+   * Removed Group By parent option due to code complexity and ease of maintenance
+   * Added WordPress REST api support

+#### 3.0.2
+   * Change PHP requirement to 7.4
+   * Updated code to be PHP 8-compliant

 #### 3.0.1
    * Fixed issue where templates for Latest Comic page and Comic Archive page weren't loading correctly
    * Corrected CSS positioning for comic navigation wrapper
    * Added support for WordPress 5.5.1

 #### 3.0.0
    * Removed child themes